 Read more: Razer Kraken V3 Pro review

 The Razer Nari Ultimate sits at the top of the pile of Razer headsets (opens in new tab) - it's truly excellent.
 What sets this one apart from its brethren and competition is the haptic drivers that provide modulated feedback to make you feel like you're in the game rather than just being delivered its audio.
 Combine this with amazing audio clarity and bass and you'll get a great quality of immersion.
 In single-player experiences particularly, the Nari Ultimate adds an extra dimension to your gaming that you won't have experienced before.

-A premium headset, for sure, but one you'll never look back from after getting.
+A premium pair of wireless gaming headphones headset for sure, but one you'll never look back from after getting.

 It's very comfortable, has incredibly low latency, excellent audio quality, and a very strong 20-hour battery life.
 The G-Hub software provides a massive selection of EQ adjustments and options at your disposal as well, while the option for precision surround sound on PC is excellent too.

 The software isn't available on the PS4 or a docked Nintendo Switch, obviously, but even the default quality of the headset is enough to ensure you'll have a great experience away from your PC with this excellent wireless gaming headset.

 Read more: Logitech G Pro X wireless review